Ingrid Visser (biologist)

-Ingrid Natasha Visser (born 20 February 1966) is a New Zealand marine biologist who studies orcas.
-She regularly lectures on the subject aboard cruise ships, especially in Antarctica, and has been featured in several documentaries about orcas.
+Ingrid Natasha Visser (born 20 February 1966)is a New Zealand conservation activist and public figure known for campaigning on issues involving orcas and marine mammal protection.
+She is also a marine biologist with a PhD from the University of Auckland and founded the Orca Research Trust.

 Early life

 Visser was born in Lower Hutt, Wellington, New Zealand.
 Her parents were Dutch immigrants who moved to New Zealand in the 1950s.
 They were both nationalised as New Zealanders after she was born.

 Between June 1982 and November 1986, Visser sailed with her parents and sister aboard a 17 metres yacht around the world.
 The trip covered over 50000 nmi and visited more than 40 countries.

 Education

 Visser holds three university degrees: a Bachelor of Science (Massey University), a Masters of Science, and a Doctorate of Philosophy (both the University of Auckland).
 Visser has been working with orca (Orcinus orca, also known as killer whales) since 1992 and completed her PhD in 2000, the first scientific study of orca in New Zealand waters.